weaveworks/libgitops/README.md

 // Object is an union of the Object interfaces that are accessible for a
 // type that embeds both metav1.TypeMeta and metav1.ObjectMeta.
 type Object interface {
     runtime.Object
     metav1.ObjectMetaAccessor
     metav1.Object
 }
 ```

+Any struct that embeds both `metav1.TypeMeta` and `metav1.ObjectMeta` inline, and has the automatically-generated
+deep-copy code using the tag `// +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object` will implement
+`pkg/runtime.Object`.
+See an example in [cmd/sample-app/apis/sample](cmd/sample-app/apis/sample).

-This extended `runtime.Object` is used heavily in the storage subsystem described below.
+This extended `pkg/runtime.Object` is used heavily in the storage subsystem described below.

-### The storage system - `pkg/storage`
+## The storage system - `pkg/storage`

-The storage system is a collection of interfaces and reference implementations for storing K8s-like objects (that comply
+The storage system is a collection of interfaces and reference implementations for storing Kubernetes-like objects
-to the extended `pkg/runtime.Object` described above).
-It can be though of as a database abstraction layer for objects
-based on how the interfaces are laid out.
+(that comply to the extended `pkg/runtime.Object` described above).
+It can be thought of as a database abstraction layer for objects based on how the interfaces are laid out.

 There are three "layers" of storages:

+### RawStorage interface

-1. `RawStorage` implementations deal with _bytes_, this includes `RawStorage` and `MappedRawStorage`.
+The `RawStorage` interfaces deal with _bytes_, this includes `RawStorage` and `MappedRawStorage`.
+It is essentially a filesystem abstraction.

+- `GenericRawStorage` is a generic implementation of `RawStorage`, storing all objects as files on disk using the following path pattern: `<top-level-dir>/<kind>/<identifier>/metadata.json`.
+- `GenericMappedRawStorage` is a generic implementation of `MappedRawStorage`, keeping track of mappings between `ObjectKey`s and the real file path on disk.
+This might be used for e.g. a Git repository where the file structure and contents don't follow a specific format, but mappings need to be registered separately.

+### Storage interfaces

-2. `Storage` implementations deal with _objects_, this includes `Storage`, `WatchStorage`, `TransactionStorage` and
+"Generic" `Storage` interfaces deal with _objects_, this includes `Storage`, `TransactionStorage`, `WatchStorage` and `EventStorage`.

-    `EventStorage`.
+- The `Storage` interface is a union of two smaller interfaces, `ReadStorage` and `WriteStorage`.
+It exposes CRUD operations like `Get`, `List`, `Create`, `Update`, `Delete`.
+- `TransactionStorage` extends `ReadStorage` with a `Transaction` method, which temporarily gives access to also the `WriteStorage` part when the transaction is active.
+- `EventStorage` allows the user to subscribe to object events arising from changes by other actors in the system, e.g. a new object was added, or that someone changed or deleted some other object.

+### Storage implementations

-3. "Abstract" storage implementations bind together multiple `Storage` implementations, this includes `GitStorage`,
+"High-level" `Storage` implementations bind together multiple `Storage`s, this includes `GenericWatchStorage`, `GitStorage` and `ManifestStorage`.

-   `ManifestStorage` (and `SyncStorage`, which is currently unused).
+- `GenericStorage` is a generic implementation of `Storage`, using the given `RawStorage` and `Serializer` to provide object operations to the user.
+- `GenericWatchStorage` is an implementation of `EventStorage`, using inotify to watch a directory on disk.
+It sends update events to a registered channel.
+It is a superset of and extends a given `Storage`.
+- `GitStorage` takes in a `GitDirectory` a `PullRequestProvider` and a `Serializer`.
+It watches for new commits automatically pulled by the `GitDirectory`, and re-syncs the underlying `GenericMappedRawStorage`.
+It implements the `TransactionStorage` interface, and when the transaction is active, allows writing which then yields a new branch and commit, pushed to the origin.
+Lastly, it can, using the `PullRequestProvider` create a Pull Request for the branch.
+In the future, it should also implement `EventStorage`.
+- `ManifestStorage` watches a directory on disk using `GenericWatchStorage`, uses a `GenericStorage` for object operations, and a `MappedRawStorage` for files.
+Using it, implementing `EventStorage`, you can subscribe to file update/create/delete events in a given directory, e.g. a cloned Git repository or "manifest directory".

 **Example on how the storages interact:**